Flinsch/flangee77/docs/code-style-guide.md

 ## Other Stuff

+- Prefer `enum struct` over `enum class` for defining scoped enumerations.
+  While both are functionally identical, `struct` has `public` as the default access specifier, whereas `class` defaults to `private`.
+  Using `enum struct` ensures consistency with this expected behavior.
+  It also aligns with the convention that `struct` is the default choice for POD-like types.
 - Prefer `static constexpr` over `constexpr`, especially for non-trivial data types, and especially if you want to reference the data via pointers, etc.
   `constexpr` values are stack values (unless they are `static`) and may be copied there at runtime.